JulioPotier/secupress/readme.txt

 5. The 2nd step: choose what to automatically fix (1)
 6. SecuPress is fixing issue for you
 7. The 3rd step: manual fix, when you have to decide something
 8. The 4th step: final report, you can export it as PDF (1)

 == Changelog ==

-= 2.1.3 =
+= 2.2 =

-* 19 November 2021
+* 03 January 2022
+* New#930: Scan for @include as a malware in wp-config.php only (known for that)
+* New#932: Add support for .php[12345678] .phtml files in malware scanner
+* New#937: New option to force FTP creds when adding a theme or plugin, see "Disable .zip uploads" in "Plugins & Themes" module page
+* Improvement#455: Add filters to all our email subject and messages.
+Search for "secupress.mail."
+* Improvement#954: Better filetree for both free and pro version.
+No more /core, /inc, no more 2 uninstall files, no more weird file inclusions.
+* Improvement#885: remove FaceBook share button
+* Improvement#931: Do not log 404 that are redirected by SEO plugins
+* Improvement#935: Support MemberPress to prevent login out of passwordless when activated
+* Improvement#958: Update zxcvbnphp lib
+* Fix#889: files from core still show themes as diff files
-* Fix#944: PHP Notice: Undefined variable: ip in /functions/ip.php on line 59
+* Fix#944: PHP Notice: Undefined variable: ip in/core/functions/ip.php on line 59
-* Fix#945: Uncaught Error: Object of class stdClass could not be converted to string in /modules/plugins-themes/tools.php:174
+* Fix#945: Uncaught Error: Object of class stdClass could not be converted to string in /core/modules/plugins-themes/tools.php:174
+* Fix#946: PHP Fatal error: Uncaught Error: Call to a member function views() on null in /core/classes/common/class-secupress-logs-list.php:165
+* Fix#947: set_time_limit() is forbidden on infomaniak, leads to fatal error in PHP8+
+* Fix#948: Whitelabel is not displaying a plugin author url in settings
+* Fix#949: missing subfolder in secupress_bad_file_extensions_get_regex_pattern
+* Fix#950: i18n files showing up in core file differences
+* Fix#951: "toggle all" checkbox in "file core diff" does not work
+* Fix#950: i18n files showing up in core file differences
+* Fix#955: PHP Fatal error: Uncaught TypeError: count(): Argument #1 ($value) must be of type Countable|array, null given in /core/admin/multisite/settings.php:96
+* Fix#957: Move Login can still disclose the login page when registration is disabled.

 == Upgrade Notice ==